paribeir/minitalk/extras/Notes.md

  We are going to send our message to the sever by sending zeros and ones.

-To do this, we are going to loop thourgh the string and encode each character into its binary form.
+To do this, we are going to loop through the string and encode each character into its binary form.

 Since I already knew the “bruteforce” way of using successive division to convert bases (C Piscine C 04 - ft_putnbr_base), I decided to learn how to convert integers from decimal into binary using bitwise operations.
 Turns out, it’s much faster than the bruteforce method (time complexity: O(1) vs O(logn)).